Ircam-RnD/xmm-client/README.md

 #### credits :

-This library has been developed by the ISMM team at IRCAM, within the context of the RAPID-MIX project, funded by the European Union’s Horizon 2020 research and innovation programme.
+This library is developed by the ISMM team at IRCAM, within the context of the RAPID-MIX project, funded by the European Union’s Horizon 2020 research and innovation programme.
 Original XMM code authored by Jules Françoise, ported to JavaScript by Joseph Larralde.
+See [github.com/Ircam-RnD/xmm](https://github.com/Ircam-RnD/xmm) for detailed XMM credits.